Testing Causality in Scientific Modelling Software: Case Studies

 To approach sensitivity analysis as a CI problem, we first specify our modelling scenario and causal DAG.
 For this set of tests, the modelling scenario constrains each input to the range of its uniform design distribution (as specified in the original paper \cite{chang2015bayesian}):

 As in the original study, these input values were then normalised to the range [0, 1].

 We then specify the expected cause-effect relationships (and absence thereof) as the causal DAG shown in \Cref{fig:LR91-dag}.
+While not essential, we include the isolated nodes $G_{Na}$ and $G_{Kp}$ in our DAG to make our expectation for the absence of a causal effect explicitly clear.
 For each relationship, we then create a suite of causal test cases covering a series of interventions that incrementally increase/decrease the value of the inputs over the range of the design distribution.
 For each input, this is achieved by setting the control value to 0.5 (the mean) and uniformly sampling 10 treatment values over the range [0, 1].
 This produces a total of 10 test cases per input that vary its value from 0.5 to each of the treatment values: $[0,\,0.1,\,0.2,\,...\,1.0]$.
 Using the CTF, we then perform identification and estimation.
 Here, the cause-effect relationships are straightforward and there is no confounding to adjust for, enabling us to fit a regression model $APD_{90} \sim x_0 + x_1 G_z$ for each input $z \in \{ si, K, Na, Kp, K1, b\}$.
 Using these models, we then predict the ATE and 95\% confidence intervals for each test.